smartprocure/mongochangestream/README.md

 Both the initial scan and change stream processing are designed to handle and resume from failures.
 Here are some scenarios:

-- The server goes down.
-- The server is being shutdown with a sigterm.
-- The primary goes down and a new primary is elected.

 ### The server goes down

 In this scenario, processing will continue with the last recorded state.